Cover Image for 13 Essential Investing Terms All Beginners Need to Know

 The 401(k) is a retirement account created by taking a portion of your salary pre-tax each month.
 This is also known as a defined contribution plan.

-There is a defined amount of money that you can put in your account each month.
+As noted, with a 401K plan, there is a defined amount of money that you can put in your account each month.
 Once you retire, you pay taxes to the federal government.
 Today, however, if the stock market goes down, your retirement fund decreases.
 I recommend getting a self-directed 401(k) plan from management so you can invest the money where you want to.

 12. 10-K Reports